gitgik/distributed-system-design/README.md

 ## Step 2: System Interface definition
-Defin what APIs are expected from the system.
-This will ensure we haven't gotten any requirements wrong and establish that exact contract expected from the system.
+Define what APIs are expected from the system.
+This ensures we haven't gotten any requirements wrong and establish the exact contract expected from the system.

 Example:
 ```python